Hermes-defi/Developer-docs/docs/contracts/Hermes Swap/MasterChefHermesV2.md

 ---
-title: "MasterChefV2"
+title: 'MasterChefV2'
 description: How does the MasterChefV2 contract work?
 Why is it written that way?
 author: Hermes Team
 sidebar: true
-tags: ["solidity", "hermes"]
+tags: ['solidity', 'hermes']
 skill: intermediate
 published: 2022-05-14
 lang: en
 sidebar_position: 3
 ---

 # MasterChefHermesV2 and Double Reward Farms